FBoucher/stream-projects/_posts/2019/12/2019-12-18-Deploying-to-Azure-a-website-with-social-login-configured-from-GitHub-Use-R-Vote.md

 ---
 layout: post
-title: Deploying to Azure a website with social login configured from GitHub Use R Vote
+title: Deploying to Azure a website with social login configured from GitHub - Use-R-Vote
 date: 2019-12-18
 categories: use-r-vote
 ---

-# 2019-12-18 - Deploying to Azure a website with social login configured from GitHub - Use-R-Vote

 ## Summary